 Give the content a unique title in the Give your schedule a name field.
 The title is included in the file name of the data delivery.

 In Destination, choose SFTP.
 If your destination is an SFTP server, Looker prompts you for the URL and login information for the server:

 Address: The URL of the SFTP server to which you want to send your data.
 For example:

 /character.
 This indicates that the file will be saved in a folder called

 /, the file will be saved in the

 In" will be prepended to the file name.

 Username and Password: Login credentials for the SFTP server.

 Currently, SFTP support is limited to username and password credentials.
 SSH private key credentials are not supported.
-Check out this Community topic for more details about delivering data using SFTP.

 To learn more about other types of data delivery, see the page for each destination option: email, Amazon S3 bucket, applications using a webhook, or one of several integrated services.